INGV/qml2extendedtext/README.md

 Note: the "hypocenter magnitude" is the magnitude directly associated to the specific hypocenter; it is calculated consequently to the hypocenter, it is tipically an ML and it might be not selected as the "preferred" if a hierarchically more reliable one is present (eg: Mw)

+**Usage**

+usage: qml2extendedtext.py [-h] [--qmlin QMLIN] [--qmldir QMLDIR] [--eventid EVENTID] [--version VERSION] [--conf CONF] [--nophases] [--noamps] [--nofocals] [--agency AGENCY]

+optional arguments:
+  -h, --help         show this help message and exit --qmlin QMLIN      Full path to qml event file --qmldir QMLDIR    Full path to qml event file --eventid EVENTID  INGV event id
+  --version VERSION  Agency coding origin version type (default: preferred) preferred,all, or an integer for known version numbers
+  --conf CONF        needed with --eventid agency webservices routes list type (default: ./ws_agency_route.conf) --nophases         If on, no phase extraction and count is done --noamps           If on, no phase extraction and count is done --nofocals         If on, no focal mechanism extraction and count is done --agency AGENCY    needed with --eventid agency to query for (see routes list in .conf file) type (default: ingv)